Emerging Leaders Fellowship

 Johnny Tenegra, MD, Chair

-Southern Illinois University, Decatur
+Southern Illinois University

-Dr. Tenegra is an associate professor and Director of Point of Care Ultrasound and Faculty Development at the Southern Illinois University Department of Family & Community Medicine.
+Dr Tenegra is an associate professor and director of Point of Care Ultrasound and Faculty Development at the Southern Illinois University Department of Family & Community Medicine.
 He enjoys practicing full-spectrum family medicine, with interests in procedures, pediatrics, and women’s health.
 As faculty, he engaged learners through establishing new and sustainable curricula for scholarly activity, point of care ultrasound, and medical student education.
 He is a graduate of the STFM Emerging Leaders Fellowship class of 2020.
-His leadership interests include vision building, creating an innovative workplace culture, forming coalitions, and sustainable leadership.
+His leadership interests include vision-building, creating an innovative workplace culture, forming coalitions, and sustainable leadership.

 Thomas Hahn, MD